Yyassin/icpts/icpts/README.md

 # icp-ts
 > A Typescript implementation of the iterative closest point algorithm using both the point-to-point and point-to-plane variants.
-An example of usage is shown in the provided React Three Fiber demo; you can visit the demo [here]();
+An example of usage is shown in the provided React Three Fiber demo; you can visit the demo [here](https://icpts-web.vercel.app/)

 # Installation
 - Simply install the npm package with the command below